openownership/register/README.markdown

 If you have a need to see this history, we can provide limited access to a private repository on an individual basis, please contact us or raise an issue to request it and we can figure out the details.

+Because of this purging, you can expect tests on older commits to be incomplete or fail because of missing files.
+Again, if you have a reasonable need for them, please ask and we'll see what we can do.

 ## Writing an importer